prvdmwrong/prvdmwrong/docs/reference/core/providers/on-start.md

 <span>since v0.1</span>
 </div>

-# onIgnition
+# onStart

-Queues a callback to be called just before ignition finishes.
+Queues a callback to be called just before startup finishes.
 If Oh My Prvd has already started, the callback will be spawned immediately.

 === "Luau"

     ```Lua
-    function prvd.onIgnition(
+    function prvd.onStart(
       callback: () -> ()
     ): ()
     ```